The theme is forest and man and the world around him. Lesson summary on the surrounding world "forest and man." Preparing to learn new material

 What forest do we call taiga?

 Name the tree: “Tall, slender, with yellowish-reddish or brown bark.
-Branches only at the top.
-The needles are long, arranged in pairs.
-The cones are small, rounded.
+The branches are only at the top.
+The needles are long and arranged in pairs.
+The cones are small and round."

-Which bird spreads the fruits of the cedar pine?
+What bird distributes the fruits of the cedar pine?

 This animal can not only jump, but also fly.